guy-car/week2-chatbot/.notes/ROADMAP.md

 # PRIORITY FOR DEMO DAY

-- hero modal needs to use eye icons and icons need to be clickable / show filled when approapriate
+- hero modal should use latest icons
-- gallery poster onhover logos
-- animation for chatpage
-- new buttons
 - homepage layout
 - consistent font
 - style toast notifications [07.25.25-2303-toast-design-system-integration]
 - watch providers not always showing up
 - new chat button with genie lamp in sidebar
+- fomnt color on tadte profile page

+If I have time:
+- border gradients
+- animation for chat page

 Whole sheabang